Disturbance at London immigration centre

 - Published

-Detainees armed with "various weaponry" caused a disturbance at a London immigration removal centre during a power outage, the Home Office says.
+Detainees armed with various weaponry caused a disturbance at a London immigration removal centre during a power outage.

-No one was injured during the incident at the Harmondsworth detention centre near Heathrow Airport.
+No one was injured during the incident at the Harmondsworth detention centre in West London, the Home Office says.

-A group of detainees left their rooms and went into the courtyard at the immigration centre "armed with various weaponry", said the Home Office.
+It is understood that a group of detainees left their rooms and went into the courtyard at the immigration centre armed with various weaponry.

-The incident took place during a power outage in the early hours of Saturday and the power was still out just before 0900 GMT.
+There was a power cut at the premises in the early hours of Saturday.

+The power was still out at the premises in west London just before 0900 GMT and the Home Office said work was underway to resolve the issue.

-The government said no detainees had left the premises in west London, and those involved had since been returned to their rooms.
+The government said no detainees had left the premises and those involved had since been returned to their rooms.

 Police officers and the HM Prison Service are at the scene.